Marilyn Knowlden: Career in Hollywood (1931–1944)

 In 1931, Knowlden's father got her a screen test for the Paramount Pictures film Women Love Once while the whole family was visiting Hollywood for reasons related to Robert's work.
 He had called Fred Datig, a casting director at Paramount.
 Despite her young age, she managed to handle a speaking part with many lines without any problems.
 Due to child labor laws at the time, the family had to get permission for her to be able to work.
 They survived a car accident that day.
 Bertha had to be hospitalized for injuring her collar bone and a rib.
 Marilyn herself was only slightly injured and got help from actress Dolores Costello, who happened to witness the event.
-As promotion for the film, she performed at cinemas right before it would start.
+As promotion for the film, Knowlden performed at cinemas right before it would start.
 Her debut was met with praise from various newspapers at the time.

 Knowlden worked steadily in films, many high-budget ones, throughout the 1930s.
 She was often cast as the daughter of the main characters, or as the leading lady in her childhood.
 Looking like a younger version of the actress cast as the leading lady was often a major reason why she was cast in a certain role.
 Unlike most actors, children and adults alike, during the studio system era, she was never contracted to a particular studio.
 Apart from a temporary period during the filming of Marie Antoinette when she studied at Metro-Goldwyn-Mayer's Little Red Schoolhouse, she went to public school instead of schools for child actors in Hollywood.
 She was in Greta Garbo and Clark Gable's 1931 film Susan Lenox (Her Fall and Rise) but her scenes were deleted in the final cut.
 In 1933, Knowlden had an uncredited role as a young Flora in the pre-code drama Little Women, which starred Katharine Hepburn, and was nominated for an Academy Award for Best Picture at the 6th Academy Awards in 1934.

 By 1934, Knowlden was seen as one of the few child actors to have established herself in a competitive industry.
 She was one of three actresses to portray Jessie Pullman (at age eight) in the 1934 Universal Pictures film Imitation of Life.
 Over 100 children had auditioned for the part that she ultimately got.
 The film, based on Fannie Hurst's 1933 novel of the same name, dealt with the topic of passing (a theme that would again be explored in a film that she appeared in a couple of years later, Show Boat).
-She played Claudette Colbert's character's daughter as a child.
+She played Rochelle Hudson's character as a child.
 It was nominated for an Academy Award for Best Picture at the 7th Academy Awards the next year.
 In 2005, the film was selected for preservation in the United States National Film Registry for being deemed "culturally, historically, or aesthetically significant".